Chaitu-Boss/react-flask-notes-authentication/README.md

 # react-flask-notes-authentication

-##Download repos and also download redis for session keys management
+**Download repos and also download redis for session keys management**

+for client

+use cd client

+npm install

+npm run dev

+for server

+use python main.py